draios/sysdig-cloud-api/rest_api/notificationChannels.md

         * `OPSGENIE`
         **    `url` mandatory url endpoint to send the notifications **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI
         * `WEBHOOK`
         **    `url` generic url endpoint
-        **    `notifyOnOk` boolean flag to send a notification to resolve the incident in VictorOps when the notification state changed from ACTIVE to OK
+        **    `notifyOnOk` boolean flag to receive a notification message when the notification state changed from ACTIVE to OK
+        **    `notifyOnResolve` boolean flag to send a notification when the user marks as resolved the notification in the SDC UI

 **Note**: The notification channels can be enabled by the alert